 Then, led by pioneers such as Mario Adriani, a new alternative was made available from Europe.
 Porcelain tile was roughly composed of kaolin clay, feldspar, and quartz and had a water absorption rate of less than 0.5%.
 This naturally meant that little or no sealers were necessary.
 These tiles were also game-changers in that many size options became readily available, such as 8”x8” and 12”x12”.
 A further advantage was the color ranges that could be selected from.
 There were multiple grays, various tans, a few blues, and so on and so forth.

 Since those humble beginnings, porcelain tile has grown to dominate the hard surface flooring market.
-We have seen the introduction of vibrant colors, tiles with various stone visuals, with textile visuals, with wood visuals, etc. etc. All these still keep the original low maintenance levels.
+We have seen the introduction of vibrant colors, tiles with various stone visuals, textile visuals, wood visuals, etc., etc. All these still keep the original low maintenance levels.
 In fact, the time when porcelain tile was chosen solely for its utilitarian performance is long past.
-Today, as you can at the top and bottom of this post, these products are now a fashion forward statement.
+Today, as you can at the top and bottom of this post, these products are now a fashion-forward statement.